nasa/giant/documentation/sphinx/installation.rst

           ``/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk/usr/include``
           or ``/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk/usr/include`` after installing xcode or xcode command line tools to ensure system headers are available
-    - Windows
-        - If you want to use some of the optional utilities which produce GIFs, you will need to manually install imagemagick from https://imagemagick.org/script/download.php
 #.
 Download the GIANT source code from git
     - :code:`git clone git@github.com:nasa/giant.git`
 #.
 Create a new environment to install GIANT to and install the dependencies